The UWorld Nursing Blog

 • Dimensional Analysis in Nursing

-Once you understand the units you’ll be working with, it’s time to learn how to apply them to dosage calculations.
+Once you understand the units you’ll work with, you can apply them to dosage calculations.
 The most common method is called dimensional analysis.

 Dimensional analysis in nursing refers to converting units (e.g., mg to mcg, lb to kg) based on common dimensions (e.g., weight) to determine required infusion rates, dosages, and similar patient-specific information.

-In most cases, the weight of the patient plays a critical role in determining a required dosage.
-You obviously don’t want to give a 40 lb child the same amount of a medicine as you would a 250 lb adult.
-But what if the patient’s prescription is in mg per kg per dose?
-This is where dimensional analysis comes into play.
+In most cases, the patient's weight plays a critical role in determining a required dosage.
+You wouldn’t give a 40-pound child the same dosage as a 250-pound adult.
+When a prescription is written in mg per kg per dose, dimensional analysis helps ensure accurate calculations.

-Let’s say a patient who weighs 61 lb is prescribed 2.8 mL HM / Dose .
+A patient who weighs 61 pounds is prescribed 2.8 mL HM / Dose .
 You have 1 mg HM / mL and need to determine the required mg HM / kg per dose.

 1. Identify the prescribed, available, and required medication information.